sourcegraph/handbook/content/communication/rfcs/index.md

 We have standardized on using Google Docs for RFCs.

-- We use G Suite at Sourcegraph so everyone already has access to all RFCs by default.
+- We use Google Workspace at Sourcegraph so everyone already has access to all RFCs by default.
 - Google Docs is a common tool that many people (both current and future teammates) are already familiar with.
 - It provides a commenting experience that is better than the evaluated alternatives.